Skip to main content

 This photograph shows Paris 2024 Olympics Games banner in front of the National Assembly, in Paris, on July 18, 2024.

-This photograph shows Paris 2024 Olympics Games banner in front of the National Assembly, in Paris, on July 18, 2024. — EMMANUEL DUNAND/AFP via Getty Images
+A Paris 2024 Olympics Games banner in front of the National Assembly, Paris, July 18, 2024. — EMMANUEL DUNAND/AFP via Getty Images

 The 2024 Summer Olympics in Paris will hold its opening ceremony on Friday with a big cohort of athletes from the Middle East, including 14 Iranians and five Syrians on the Refugee Olympic Team.